 All in all, search engines consider pages that get a lot of valuable links important.
 Therefore, internal linking will guide users and search engines to your most important pages and can increase page ranking.

-8. SEO friendly URLs
+8. SEO-friendly URLs

 A website needs to have SEO-friendly URLs.
 URLs that are designed to meet the needs of users and searchers.
 Specifically, URLs optimized for SEO tend to be short and keyword-rich.
-About 10 years ago, keywords in URLs and in the domain name was an important ranking factor.
+About 10 years ago, keywords in URLs and in the domain name were an important ranking factor.
 Although, according to Google:

 “Keywords in URLs are overrated for Google SEO.
 Make URLs for users.
 Also, on mobile, you usually don’t even see them.”

 Just because a website has a keyword in its domain name, does not mean that it is more relevant than other websites for that specific keyword.

 This means you don’t need to put keywords in the domain name.
 Instead, keep URLs short, with a keyword that is relevant to your content and structure for a better user experience.
 Avoid numbers and letters that only appear in your own language.
 Although, if you have very vague URLs, such as: